Jennifer Wilcox: Career and research

 After receiving her Ph.D. in 2004, Wilcox worked as an Assistant Professor of Chemical Engineering at Worcester Polytechnic from 2004 to 2008.
 She then took on the position of Assistant Professor of Energy Resources Engineering at Stanford University from 2008 to 2016.
 In 2016, Wilcox became an Associate Professor of Chemical and Biological Engineering at Colorado School of Mines, assuming the position of the Interim Department Head in 2017.
 In 2018, she left Mines to assume the James H. Manning Chaired Professorship of Chemical Engineering at Worcester Polytechnic Institute.
 In 2020, she left Worcester Polytechnic Institute to join the Chemical and Biomolecular Engineering Department and Kleinman Center for Energy Policy at the University of Pennsylvania.

 Wilcox served on a number of committees including the National Academy of Sciences and the American Physical Society.
 She receives funding for her research through the National Science Foundation, Department of Energy and the private sector.

 She spoke at the April 2018 TED talk about her research on Direct Air Capture.

+In 2024, Wilcox took on the position of Chief Scientist at Isometric, a carbon registry.

 Awards and honors

 Wilcox represented the National Science Foundation as a "New Face of Engineering for 2006", where she was featured in USA Today.
 She also won the American Chemical Society Petroleum Research Fund Young Investigator Award, the Army Research Office Young Investigator Award, and the Air & Waste Management Association Stern Award.
+In 2023, she was named one of the Time 100 Climate leaders.
+In 2024, she was named to the Grist 50 list.